pxtha/gotasma/README.md

 This project follows [golang-standards/project-layout](https://github.com/golang-standards/project-layout) and hence can be used as a reference for new Go developers.

--Name       : Project Management
+- Name: Project Management
--Objective	: Create a web application that helps manage project development’s processes.
+- Objective: Create a web application that helps manage project development’s processes.
--Techs use	: VueJS, GoLang, MongoDB, Docker, ElasticSearch
+- Techs use: VueJS, GoLang, MongoDB, Docker, ElasticSearch

 **Note** that this project now is in active development, but feel free to make pull request.